Bangkok's Tallest Building

 The building is actually a hotel; The Baiyoke Sky Hotel with 673 rooms and a shopping mall beneath where cheap clothes are sold in bulk.

 Curious visitors are allowed to go to the top of the building for a fabulous view of Bangkok, tickets are 220 baht and are sold in a kiosk just to the left of the hotel's main entrance.
 Visitors can climb the stairs if they wish (in fact there is an annual race up the stairs) but most will opt for the lift.
-There is one lift which goes up the outside of the building to the 83rd floor; it has glass sides so it is not for those who can't deal with heights.
+There is one lift which goes up the outside of the building to the 83rd floor; it has glass sides so it is not for those who can't deal with heights but there are also internal lifts for those who don't want to be in a glass box on the side of the building!.

 The View From The Top Of Thailand's Tallest Building